eclipse-openj9/openj9-docs/docs/shrc.md

 Classes are shared by the bootstrap class loader internally in the VM.
 The OpenJ9 implementation of `java.net.URLClassLoader` is modified to use `SharedClassURLClasspathHelper` and any class loaders that extend `java.net.URLClassLoader` can inherit this behavior.
 If you are using a custom class loader that does not extend `java.net.URLClassLoader`, you can use the Java Helper API to find and store classes in a shared classes cache.

+For classes from custom class loaders that did not implement the shared classes cache APIs and if the [`-XX:+ShareOrphans`](xxshareorphans.md) option is enabled, those classes will be shared as orphans.
+For more information, see [Class data sharing operations](#class-data-sharing-operations).

 If a running application uses its own class loader and you are using a `SecurityManager`, you must grant the class loader permission to `SharedCachePermission` before they can share classes.
 To grant permission, add shared class permissions to the `java.policy` file by specifying the `ClassLoader` class name.
 Permissions can be set for `read`, `write`, or `read,write`.
 For example:

 ```